Fe-Bell/OpenMinesweeper/README.md

 * OpenMinesweeper.Core

   Contains some core game logic, such as creating the cells/mines for the player.
 This was created using .NET Standard 2.0.
 This project is cross-platform.

+  For data persistency, the core uses [ReflectXMLDB](https://github.com/Fe-Bell/ReflectXMLDB), an XML-based database library written by the same author of this project.

 * OpenMinesweeper.NET